-Definitely look outside what Symplicity and OCI has to offer.
+Definitely look outside of what IrishLink and OCI have to offer.
 Networking is a pain but you have to keep putting yourself out there.
 You can have 50 bad runs but it is that 1 good run after those 50 bad runs that can get you where you want.
 What’s the worst that can happen?
 The people you meet at a networking event will probably never see you again unless you put in an effort to see them again so don’t be afraid of mistakes or embarrassing encounters.

 If you hate being at a networking event, send emails for informational interviews with attorneys one-on-one.
 Sure you may get 0 responses from sending your first 50 emails, but keep trying and you will get a response.
 I would also say it’s okay if you don’t know what you want to do your 3L year (even though it would be helpful).

 Be active and network.
 The Asian American Bar Association has a mentorship program.
 I joined that.
 Take advantage of networking opportunities that are available to you.

 Go to networking events, especially Notre Dame alumni events.
 Even if you meet someone at a networking event that cannot help you find a job, they might give you a really useful idea like the administrative law judge in Los Angeles gave to me.
 You can just say you don’t know what you want to do with your career at networking events and be open about it.
 Don’t feel obligated to make something up.

 Do the CDO mentorship program and set three month reminders.
 Every 3 months, email your mentor.
 Even if I had nothing to say to her, I knew I needed to meet up with my mentor and it paid off.

 KM: How did you study for the bar?